Entries Tagged 'Integration with Shopping Carts' ↓

 If you are selling RECURRING products via 1SC , but DO NOT WANT your users to be automatically logged in to the “Members’ Area” right after their purchase, and you prefer sending them their membership login info (email & password) via email, then you DO NOT need to read this post any further – simply head over to this post: 1ShoppingCart Recurring Payment Processing via Email

-But if you sell RECURRING products via 1SC and you DO WANT also want your users to be automatically logged in to the “Members’ Area” right after their purchase, then continue reading this post for Login Xpress setup.
-After setting up Login Xpress, you will also need to set up the email parsing of orders to allow DAP to process RECURRING payment notifications from 1SC as described here.
+But if you sell RECURRING products via 1SC and you DO WANT your users to be automatically logged in to the “Members’ Area” right after their purchase, then continue reading this post for Login Xpress setup.

 Login Xpress Setup

 Go to Products > Manage Products.
-Edit Product you are setting up.
+Edit the Product you are setting up.

 Go to the “Links” tab of that Product.

-Set up the Thank You URL to point to a DAP script on your site, as shown below:
+Set up the Thank You URL to point to this DAP script on your site, as shown below:

 http://YourSite.com/dap/dap-1shopcart.php?cartId=SecretKey

-SecretKey should be set to the same value that you set in DAP Dashboard > Setup > Config > Payment Processing > Secret Authorization Key used when interfacing with external systems.
+SecretKey should be set to the same value that you set in DAP Dashboard > Setup > Config > Secret Key For Payment Processing

-3) Now open a brand new browser session where you are not logged in as DAP admin.
-Complete a test purchase using an user email that is not already in your DAP.
-If the integration worked correctly, then a new user account will automatically get created in DAP, and the user will also be automatically logged in to DAP.
-After auto-login, DAP will redirect the users to whatever you configured in DAP under :
+3) Now open a brand new browser session where you are not logged in as DAP admin or WP admin.
+Complete a test purchase using an email id that is not already in your DAP.
+If the integration worked correctly, then a new user account will automatically get created in DAP, and you (the buyer) will also be automatically logged in to DAP, and will be redirected to one of the following URL’s:

 DAP-Supported Shopping Carts